ROCm/MIVisionX/docs/what-is-mivisionx.rst

    :width: 80%

-:doc:`Neural net model compiler and optimizer <./model_compiler/model-compiler>` converts pre-trained neural net models to MIVisionX runtime code for optimized inference.
+:doc:`Neural net model compiler and optimizer <./how-to/model-compiler>` converts pre-trained neural net models to MIVisionX runtime code for optimized inference.

 Toolkit
 =================

-:doc:`Toolkit <./toolkit/toolkit>` is a comprehensive set of helpful tools for neural net creation, development, training, and deployment.
+:doc:`Toolkit <./reference/toolkit>` is a comprehensive set of helpful tools for neural net creation, development, training, and deployment.
 The Toolkit provides useful tools to design, develop, quantize, prune, retrain, and infer your neural network work in any framework.
 The Toolkit has been designed to help you deploy your work on any AMD or 3rd party hardware, from embedded to servers.

 MIVisionX toolkit provides tools for accomplishing your tasks throughout the whole neural net life-cycle, from creating a model to deploying them for your target platforms.

 Utilities
 ===============

-* `loom_shell <https://github.com/ROCm/MIVisionX/tree/master/utilities/loom_shell>`_: an interpreter to prototype 360 degree video stitching applications using a script
+* :doc:`loom_shell <./reference/utilities-loom_shell>`: an interpreter to prototype 360 degree video stitching applications using a script
-* `mv_deploy <https://github.com/ROCm/MIVisionX/tree/master/utilities/mv_deploy/README.md>`_: consists of a model-compiler and necessary header/.cpp files which are required to run inference for a specific NeuralNet model
+* :doc:`mv_deploy <./reference/utilities-mv_deploy>`: consists of a model-compiler and necessary header/.cpp files which are required to run inference for a specific NeuralNet model
-* `RunCL <https://github.com/ROCm/MIVisionX/tree/master/utilities/runcl/README.md>`_: command-line utility to build, execute, and debug OpenCL programs
+* :doc:`RunCL <./reference/utilities-runcl>`: command-line utility to build, execute, and debug OpenCL programs
-* `RunVX <https://github.com/ROCm/MIVisionX/tree/master/utilities/runvx/README.md>`_: command-line utility to execute OpenVX graph described in GDF text file
+* :doc:`RunVX <./reference/utilities-runvx>`: command-line utility to execute OpenVX graph described in GDF text file

 Documentation
 ======================